jyyyjyyyj/jyyyjyyyj.github.io/about.md

 Hi, this is Ji, a first-year master student studying abroad in Japan.

 My research interest is digital engineering.
 Simply speaking, it obtains 3d models of real-world objects through optical/ CT scanning and processes them.
 My hobbies are film photography and video games.
-The games I've been playing recently include: Street Fighter V (I am a Ken player) and Don't Starve.

-This blog is used to record my research and daily life, such as papers that I reproduced, knowledge of computer graphics, image processing, optical scanning, CT scanning and programming (I write C++ and MATLAB, and I have the experience of using PCL/ OpenGL/ OpenCV/ Unity), things related to my hobbies, etc. My programming skill is not very good at the moment, but hopefully it will get better as the number of posts increases.
+This blog is used to record my research and daily life, such as papers that I reproduced, knowledge of computer graphics, image processing, optical scanning, CT scanning and programming (I write C++, and I have the experience of using PCL/ OpenGL/ OpenCV/ Unity.
+I am now learning to write Python.), things related to my hobbies, etc. My programming skill is not very good at the moment, but hopefully it will get better as the number of posts increases.
 The posts are in Chinese or English.